smartpde/neoscopes/README.md

 The startup scope is the special scope which encompasses the directory of the file you open directly with neovim.
-Let's say you run `neovim /tmp/logs/test.log`.
+Let's say you run `nvim /tmp/logs/test.log`.
 It's often helpful to have /tmp/logs automatically in scope for looking around.
 The startup scope does that.

 If neovim is launched without file/directory arguments, the startup scope will